clutch42/CPP-Coding-Challenges/README.md

 Suppose you are given two lists of n points, one list p1, p2, ..., pn on the line y = 0 and the other list q1, q2, ..., qn on the line y = 1.
 Imagine a set of n line segments connecting each point pi to qi.
 Write an algorithm to determine how many pairs of the line segments intersect.

+## Problem 610
+Implement division of two positive integers without using the division, multiplication, or modulus operators.
+Return the quotient as an integer, ignoring the remainder.